-For this course: Students missing three class sessions will see their grades reduced by one full grade.
-Students missing four or more class sessions will see their grades reduced by two full grades.
+Fall 2019: Students missing more than two class sessions will see their grades reduced by one full grade.
+Students missing three or more class sessions will see their grades reduced by two full grades.
 Leaving early or arriving late by more than 15 minutes constitutes one absence.
-Illness and emergencies are considered on a case-by-case basis.
-However, notification of an absence does not constitute an excuse.
+Illness and emergencies are taken into considered on a case-by-case basis.
+However, notification of an absence, which is required, does not constitute an excuse.